alphagov/government-service-design-manual/service-manual/user-centred-design/accessibility.md

 ## User-based accessibility testing

-Your service should be tested by disabled people, older people, and people who use assistive technologies.
+Your service should be tested with disabled people, older people, and people who use assistive technologies.
 You should aim to do this at least twice as your service is developed.

 [Find out more about how to conduct accessibility testing](/service-manual/user-centred-design/user-research/accessibility-testing.html)